tpitale/tpitale.github.io/_posts/2014-02-01-january-recap.md

 After one month, I already have some ideas for changes I'd like to make in my systems going forward.

 I'm hoping to switch to doing shorter, biweekly reviews.
 Close feedback and introspection is important.
-Monthly has been too long.
+Doing this after a whole month has felt too long.

 Less coding.
 I'm going to try to keep an _average_ above one OSS contribution per day.
 My count on Github should stay at or above 365.
 For now, I'll keep contributing daily.
-My current count for OSS contributes as of this writing is 349.
+My current count for OSS contributions, as of this writing, is 346.

 I'd like to read and meditate more.
 Look for that in my next recap.